 Your Overnight Action Plan for Dry Lips

 Our delicate lips really have their work cut out for them during the winter.
 Between frequent exposure to subzero temps, harsh winds, and dry air, it’s as if our poor puckers are in a constant battle against the elements.
-To keep your lips looking (and feeling) silky soft and smooth, they’ll need our help.
-Lucky for you, you can care for your pucker while you snooze—how easy is that?!
+To keep your lips looking (and feeling) silky soft and smooth, they’ll need some help.
 Below we’re sharing our overnight action plan to help you hydrate your parched winter lips.
 Pucker up!

 STEP 1: CLEANSE WITH MICELLAR WATER